wfjm/w11/tools/oskit/rsx11mp-30_rp/README.md

   Now you are at the MCR prompt and can exercise the system.

   At the end it is important to shutdown properly with a `run $shutup`.
-  The simululaor (or the rlink backend) can be stopped when the CPU has halted.
+  The simulator (or the rlink backend) can be stopped when the CPU has halted.